New Mass Long Term Care Facilities Law senior home safety checklist home safety for elderly home safety for seniors

 The unintended loss of urine or feces makes it difficult to maintain good hygiene and participate in ordinary social and work activities.
 Incontinence can be the governing factor in how you manage your daily life, disrupt your sleep, and harm your sex life.

-Incontinence prevents some people from exercising due to fear of leakage.
+Incontinence prevents some people from exercising due to the fear of leakage.
 It can cause sleep deprivation and social withdrawal.
 All of these factors increase the risk of depression.
 Older people rushing to the bathroom are 45% more likely to fall.
 Incontinence is the leading cause of nursing home placement.

 Incontinence is not a psychological problem or a personal failing.
 Incontinence is a medical symptom that should be addressed in the same way as any other medical problem.
 This posting, although helpful, is no substitute for consultation with a medical doctor.
 Treatment for urinary incontinence depends on the type of incontinence, its severity, and the underlying cause.
 A combination of treatments may be needed.
 If an underlying condition is causing your symptoms, your doctor will first treat that condition.
 Yes, there is hope and this problem can be successfully addressed